yaskovdev/blog/_posts/2017-12-11-why-20-12-2017-12-00-is-not-a-moment-of-time.md

 comments: true
 ---

-The event happened `20.**.2017 12:00`.
+An event happened `20.**.2017 12:00`.
 Can you tell me, when exactly?
 Not really, because something is missing?
 How about `20.12.2017 12:00`?
 If you think that now you can, you are wrong.
 You still do not know the exact moment of time.
 However, the missing part is much less obvious now.

 <img alt="Moment of time" src="/assets/placeholder.png">